ll-zerr/quiz-app/README.md

 ### Continued development

 In this exercise I learnt how to populate a quiz utilizing a JavaScript array.
-I hope to combine this project with the Sound Board project from the same course and create a quiz that could be applied to e-learning.
+I hope to combine this project with the [Sound Board](https://github.com/ll-zerr/sound-board) project from the same Udemy course and create a quiz that could be applied to e-learning.

 ## Acknowledgements